geovedi/book-notes/2021/think-again.en.md

 An illustrative example of this approach is seen in Austin, a first-grade student, who significantly improved his butterfly drawing through multiple drafts, highlighting the power of revision and perseverance in the learning process.

-Overall, the joy of discovery and the ability to rethink are essential aspects of education that enable individuals to become lifelong learners.
+The joy of discovery and the ability to rethink are essential aspects of education that enable individuals to become lifelong learners.
 By encouraging questioning, critical thinking, and active learning, educators like Erin McCarthy and Ron Berger foster a passion for learning that extends beyond the classroom.

 ### That’s Not the Way We’ve Always Done It: Building Cultures of Learning at Work